davidKolesar/C-Programming-Curriculum/README.md

 			return 0;
 		}

-**NOTE --** For an interactive copy of this example with a functioning C compiler, check: https://onlinegdb.com/rJaH1Yflv
+**NOTE --** For an interactive copy of this example with a functioning C compiler, check: https://onlinegdb.com/rJaH1Yflv or in functionsExample1 within this repository.

 One of the things that you might notice from this simple example is that it actually repeats code.
 Specifically, ues case "3" just prints "a" and "b" all over again.
 While it actually prints them on top of each other, what we're really doing is duplicating code here.
 This violates something in programming known as the **"DRY" PRINCIPLE** (**D**on't **R**epeat **Y**ourself!).
 What that means is that you don't want to end up repeating code over and over again within a program.
 In our specific case, this can be aleviated by adding functions to our program.